 There would be a registration amount of Rs 2000, and apart from that, the KEA takes an adjustable security deposit of 1 lakh in the mop-up round to prevent seat wastage.
 KEA also undertook the entire amount of fee DD as a security deposit for the special stray vacancy round, which was conducted online after 30th September 2023.
 This means, If any student wants to opt for Q category seats among the medical colleges whose fee structure ranges from 24 lakhs per annum to 45 lakhs per annum, the student has to deposit that particular amount DD in KEA before the start of special stray vacancy round of counseling.
 Then only the portal was opened for those candidates to do option entry.

 - OCI candidates can even take up UR category management seats, unlike last year, where they had to select only NRI seats.

-- The fourth round, i.e., the stray vacancy round, which used to be conducted at the college level offline, will be conducted online via MCC counseling.
+- The fourth round, i.e., the stray vacancy round, which used to be conducted at the college level offline, was conducted online via MCC counseling.

 - Now, registration will be allowed for the fourth round, i.e., the Mop-Up Stray Vacancy round.

 - The third round called the Mop-up round in 2022, will now be called the Third Counseling Round, and the stray vacancy round will now be the Mop-Up Stray Vacancy Round.